Wichita language: Predicates and arguments

-'The squirrel, by making many trips, carried the large quantity of meat up into the top of the tree, they say.'

 Note that squirrel is the agent and occurs by itself with no morphemes indicating number or anything else.
 The verb, in addition to the verbal units of quotative, aorist, repetitive, and imperfective, also contain morphemes that indicate the agent is singular, the patient is collective, the direction of the action is to the top, and all the lexical information about the whole patient noun phrase, "big quantity of meat."

 Gender

 In the Wichita language, there is no gender distinction (WALS).

 Person and possession

-The verb 'have, possess' in Wichita is /uR ... Ɂi/, a combination of the preverb 'possessive' and the root 'be'.
+The verb 'have, possess' in Wichita is /uR ... ʔi/, a combination of the preverb 'possessive' and the root 'be'.
 Possession of a noun can be expressed by incorporating that noun in this verb and indicating the person of the possessor by the subject pronoun: